willfitt/cs2550-project1/README.md

 # HAIKU
 # Haiku styling for indentation

 # TABLE
 # basic border and cell styling for the table

 # FOOTER
 # Footer added

+# FAVICON
+# Favicon of Lord of the Rings logo added